 When legislators are faced with issues that may affect local government, they want to hear from local elected and appointed officials.
 As a county official, there are numerous ways to participate in the legislative process when you join the Core Legislative Group.

 As a member, you can help by:

-- Contacting your local legislators in person, by phone, email or in writing
+- Contacting your local legislators in person, by phone, by email or electronically.

 You can reach out to your legislators regarding specific legislation.
-We ask that you try to maintain a consistent level of communication (telephone, email, text messages, personal visits, social media) with your legislative delegation, not just during session but throughout the interim.
+We ask that you try to maintain a consistent level of communication (calls, emails, text messages, personal visits and social media interaction) with your legislative delegation, not just during session, but throughout the interim.

 Periodically, we will ask for your assessment of how a bill might affect your county or the operations of a particular county office.
 Your insight helps us communicate the effect of a bill to legislators and staff early in the process and will help improve these county-related bills.